What makes a Korean men's cut different?

 These are the styles our Korean stylists cut most.
 Bring a reference photo or describe what you're after — your stylist will recommend what works with your face shape and hair texture.

-- Two block cut — the signature Korean men's hairstyle.
-Short, scissor-tapered sides and back with longer, textured hair on top.
-No hard fade line — the two "blocks" blend softly.
+The signature Korean men's cut and the most-searched layered men's hairstyle.
+Short, scissor-tapered sides and back with longer, textured hair on top — no hard fade line, the two blocks blend softly.
 The most versatile Korean cut; you can style the top swept, parted, or forward.

 Korean salon vs barbershop